-, g 2000.15.10.1
+Arguments: Argument Description

 func_id Function ID of SAL_CLEAR_STATE_INFO call within the list of SAL procedures.

 type The type of information being invalidated:

-0 - MCA information
+0 - MCA event information

-1 - INIT information
+1 - INIT event information

-2 - CMC information
+2 - Processor CMC event information

+3 - Corrected Platform event information

 Other values are reserved

-sub-type The type of machine check state information being cleared:

-0 - Processor information

-1 - Platform information

-Other values are reserved

 Reserved 0

+Returns: Return Value Description

-status Return status of SAL CLEAR STATE INFO
+status Return status of SAL_CLEAR_STATE_INFO

 Reserved 0

 Reserved 0

 Reserved 0

-Status Value Description
+Status: Status Value Description

 0 Call completed without error

+3 More Error Records of the type are available to be retrieved and cleared

 -2 Invalid Argument

 -3 Call completed with error

 -4 Virtual address not registered

-This call will invalidate any processor or platform information logged by SAL for the specified event type.
-Once the log has been invalidated, any subsequent calls to SAL_GET_STATE_INFO will get a -5 return value (no information available).
-In a MP environment, processor log information pertains to the processor on which this call is executed and the platform log information pertains to the entire platform.
+Description: record has been i value (no inform the processor on alidate an error record that is logged by SAL for the specified event type.
+Once the invalidated, any subsequent calls to SAL_GET_STATE_INFO will get a -5 return ation available).
+In a MP environment, processor record information pertains to which this call is executed and the platform record information pertains to the By calling this procedure, the OS also signifies the completion of its machine

-If an MCA has been logged and the OS fails to invalidate the log prior to another MCA then this may be considered fatal.
-For this reason the log will always be invalidated on booting.
-This means that the log information should be read as part of the OS_MCA handler.
+If an MCA has been logged and the OS fails to invalidate the record prior to another MCA, then SAL may save the additional error records and would consider this to be a fatal condition with a halt or reboot of the system.
+This means that the error record information should be read as part of the OS_MCA handler or OS boot loader and then followed by an explicit clear operation.